FAQ

 How often do I have to use / apply POLYGRAIN?

 Polygrain provides a long-lasting effect in the soil that can last up to five years.
 To ensure continued effectiveness, it is recommended to repeat the application of POLYGRAIN after five years at the latest.
-This top dressing helps to maintain the optimum soil structure, water retention capacity and nutrient supply necessary for healthy plant growth.
+This re-inoculation helps to maintain the optimum soil structure, water holding capacity and nutrient supply necessary for healthy plant growth.

 ;